dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 ```

 The `--test-assumptions` option inserts tests of various contracts and implicit assumptions
 in a Dafny method, such as the requires and ensures clauses.
 However, because these inserted tests are compiled into the target
 program as runtime checks, they cannot refer to any ghost variables.
+(This mechanism implements Dafny's runtime-assertion checking.)

 ## **Warning: Internal: no wrapper for _name_**